FDOT District Four - Palm Beach Header Image

 Description: This 0.485-mile project on State Road (SR) 9/I-95 from 6th Avenue South to SR 802/Lake Worth Road in the city of Lake Worth Beach began on January 27, 2025.
 Work includes removing and reinstalling bridge joints and joint seals to enhance structural resiliency and ride quality.
 Additionally, the protective surface along the entire bridge will be removed and replaced to improve vehicle safety in all weather conditions.
 For more information, please contact Community Outreach Specialist Melissa Readling at 772-577-8803 or [email protected].
 Cost/Completion: $3.9 million/Fall 2025 Traffic Impact:

-The inside northbound lane of the SR 9/I-95 on ramp from 6th Avenue South will be closed from 7 p.m. until 5 a.m., Sunday through Thursday for removal of the existing epoxy overlay.
+The outside northbound lane of the SR 9/I-95 on-ramp from 6th Avenue South will be closed from 7 p.m. until 5 a.m., Sunday through Thursday through May 31, 2025, to remove the existing adhesive overlay.

-Two outside northbound lanes of SR 9/I-95 will be closed just south of 6th Avenue South to just south of 10th Avenue North Sunday through Thursday for 6th Avenue South bridge work.
-The first outside lane will close at 8 p.m. and reopen at 6 a.m. and the other will close at 9:30 p.m. and will reopen at 5:30 a.m.
+Three outside northbound lanes of SR 9/I-95 will be closed just south of 6th Avenue South to just south of 10th Avenue North Sunday through Thursday for 6th Avenue South bridge work.
+The first outside lane will close at 8 p.m. and reopen at 6 a.m., the second lane will close at 9:30 p.m. and reopen at 5:30 a.m., and the third lane will close at 10:30 p.m. and reopen at 5:00 a.m. through May 31, 2025, for removal of the existing adhesive overlay.

 SR 9/I-95 Northbound Off-Ramp at SR 706/Indiantown Road Improvements Projecat